Using Distance Correlation for Efficient Bayesian Optimization: Introduction

-In this paper, a new scheme for BO that utilizes \emph{distance correlation} and \emph{distance covariance} (collectively denoted as DC) \citep{Szekely2007,Szekely2013} is proposed.
+In this paper, a new scheme for BO that utilizes \emph{distance correlation} (DC) \cite{Szekely2007,Szekely2013,Rizzo2016} is proposed.
 DC is a nonparametric measure of correlations between two random variables in arbitrary dimensions.
 DC takes a value between 0 and 1, and vanishes if and only if the two variables are statistically independent.
-In this regard it is similar to mutual information (MI), but DC is generally cheaper to evaluate than MI; the number of samples needed for the computation of DC can be even fewer than the dimension of the variables \citep{Szekely2007,Szekely2013}.
-As far as we know, DC has been seldom utilized in studies on BO.
-In this work, a new algorithm referred to as \textsf{GP-DC}, which leverages the power of DC for BO, is proposed.
-In the first half of the paper, the algorithm is applied for global estimation of a black-box function.
-It is assumed that several channels or modalities can be chosen for each observation.
-The task is to decide \emph{where} to query next in \emph{which} modality, in order to estimate an unknown function globally with least observations.
-We show that DC is quite suitable for performing this task.
-In the second half of the paper, a conventional setup of BO, which seeks the maximum of a given black-box function, is considered.
-A DC-based acquisition function is proposed, and it is shown that for multiple benchmark functions, it significantly outperforms state-of-the-art BO methods.
+In this regard it is similar to mutual information (MI), but DC is generally easier and faster to compute from limited data than MI \cite{Szekely2007,Szekely2013}.
+As far as we know, DC has been seldom utilized in the literature of BO.
+In this work, a new algorithm referred to as Bayesian inference with Distance Correlation (\newbo) is proposed.
+In the first part of the paper, {\newbo} is employed to arrange sequential measurements of a black-box function.
+It is assumed that each observation has a finite resolution.
+This problem setup has been motivated by satellite imagery researches for agriculture \cite{rs12091357,Burke_2021,s21113758} \footnote{Related works based on deep RL can be found in \cite{Uzkent2020,Ayush2020}.} wherein it is desired to gain information of the cropland with as few observations at as low resolutions as possible, to minimize remote sensing costs.
+More concretely, the optimization task we solve here is to decide \emph{where} to observe next at \emph{which} level of resolution.
+We show that {\newbo} is quite suitable for performing this task.
+In the second part of the paper, we consider the conventional setup of BO, i.e., search for the maximum of a given black-box function.
+The acquisition function of {\newbo} is formulated, and its favorable performance against baselines is demonstrated empirically across multiple benchmark problems.